MCJack123/sanjuuni/README.md

--Wsize, --width=size                   Resize the image to the specified width -Hsize, --height=size                  Resize the image to the specified height -M[WxH[@S]], --monitor-size[=WxH[@S]]  Split the image into multiple parts for large monitors (images only) -h, --help                             Show this help
+-Wsize, --width=size                   Resize the image to the specified width -Hsize, --height=size                  Resize the image to the specified height -M[WxH[@S]], --monitor-size[=WxH[@S]]  Split the image into multiple parts for large monitors (images only) --trim-borders                         For multi-monitor images, skip pixels that would be hidden underneath monitor borders, keeping the image size consistent
+--disable-opencl                       Disable OpenCL computation; force CPU-only -h, --help                             Show this help
 ```

 Custom palettes are specified as a list of 16 comma-separated 6-digit hex codes, optionally preceeded by `#`.
 Blank entries can be left empty or filled with an `X`.
 Example: `#FFFFFF,X,X,X,X,X,X,#999999,777777,,,,,,,#000000`

 ### Playback programs
-* `32vid-player.lua` plays back 32vid video/audio files from the disk.
+* `32vid-player.lua` plays back separate-stream 32vid video/audio files from the disk.
 Simply give it the file name and it will decode and play the file.
+(Deprecated)
-* `32vid-player-mini.lua` plays back a limited set of 32vid video/audio files from the disk or web in real-time.
+* `32vid-player-mini.lua` plays back combined-stream 32vid video/audio files from the disk or web in real-time.
 Simply give it the file name or URL and it will decode and play the file in real-time.
 * `bimg-player.lua` displays BIMG images or animations.
 Simply give it the file name and it will decode and play the file.
 * `raw-player.lua` plays back raw video files from the disk.
 Simply give it the file name and it will decode and play the file.
 * `websocket-player.lua` plays a stream from a sanjuuni WebSocket server.
 Simply give it the WebSocket URL and it will play the stream, with audio if a speaker is attached.